ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Enter the package name if you know it.
 Otherwise you can search the archives for a package.
 You can make this process easier by making the *Lubuntu Software Center* your first package install.
-Being a desktop app, you will need to use the *Libertine Tweak Tool* in the *Open Store* to make the text large enough to read on a mobile device.
+Being a desktop application, you will need to use the *Libertine Tweak Tool* in the *Open Store* to make the text large enough to read on a mobile device.

 Packages may also be installed via the command-line::